-The candidate's statement should be no more than three pages in length.
+The candidate's statement should be no more than four pages in length.
 Neither this statement, nor any part of it, should be repeated or further developed elsewhere in the dossier.
 The candidate should provide an introductory statement about their professional identity and the context of their work within the broad field(s) in which they are working.
 This statement should explain such matters as the character, coherence, direction, and purpose of the candidate's scholarly and professional work, including the integration of teaching, research and creative activity, and service.
 Scholarship, which is pervasive across all three missions of the university, is broadly defined at Virginia Tech as the creation of knowledge that is peer reviewed and publicly disseminated.
-The candidate should provide the context for her/his work in the specific areas of scholarship and how her/his contributions are evaluated comparatively to others.
+The candidate should provide the context for her/his work in the specific areas of scholarship and how her/his contributions are evaluated nationally.
 As a land-grant university, Virginia Tech values the application of teaching and research in fulfillment of its outreach and extension responsibilities.
 Outreach accomplishments should be reported in context of research and teaching, as well as international and professional service.
 Faculty with extension appointments should also relate their program accomplishments to teaching, research, and outreach.

-The statement should enable reviewers to understand clearly the candidate's professional aims and achievements.
+The statement should enable members of the university promotion and tenure committee to understand clearly the candidate's professional aims and achievements.
+The statement should explain the work and its impact.
 This statement should provide all reviewers with a clear understanding of the candidate's research and creative activities; teaching, outreach, and extension achievements; international activities; and active involvement in diversity and inclusion.
-Where possible, the candidate's statement should reference specific scholarly achievements documented in the remainder of the promotion dossier.
+Where possible, the candidate's statement should reference specific scholarly achievements documented in the remainder of the promotion and tenure dossier.